+Established in 1969, now home to one of Australia’s most iconic cool climate wines, Langi Shiraz.
+Mount Langi Ghiran – Aboriginal for home of the yellow tailed black cockatoo – is set amongst the dramatic backdrop of the Great Dividing Range in the Grampians region of Victoria, producing iconic cool climate wines.
 The first vines were planted on the property in the late 1800s at the site which is now our ‘Contour Block’, but it’s when the Fratin family replanted in 1969 that Mount Langi Ghiran really came to be.

-Looking at the vineyard today, it’s hard to believe that it started out as a scrub block with a scattering of tin sheds.
 The Fratin brothers: Don, Lino and Serge, an Italian immigrant family had a dream of creating a little piece of Veneto here in Australia.
 In planting their first vines, they created the iconic “Langi” Old Block Shiraz.

 The brothers continued planting vines adding Cabernet Sauvignon, Riesling, Merlot and Cabernet Franc.
 Not satisfied with just grapes, they planted chestnuts, walnuts, hazelnuts and some fruit trees.
 The cellar they built into the side of the hill was a feast for the senses, the rafters sagging with salami and other smallgoods while stillage racks held the new vintage in barrels.